Fat Pearl Grafting

 Fat pearl grafting

 Fat for fat pearl grafting is taken via an incision which is typically made around the lower half of the umbilicus (the tummy button).
 Other donor sites can be used if preferred.
-The fat is then divided into very small “pearls” and transplanted into the eyelid, usually via a skin crease incision in the upper eyelid and via a transconjunctival incision (on the inside of the eyelid) in the lower eyelid.
+The fat is then divided into very small “pearls” (seen in the photograph) and transplanted into the eyelid, usually via a skin crease incision in the upper eyelid and via a transconjunctival incision (on the inside of the eyelid) in the lower eyelid.
 The overall results of this surgery are good and long lasting.
 The results are not, however, as good in smokers.
 Patients are advised to discontinue smoking for a few months prior to this surgery.
 This surgery is usually undertaken under “twilight anaesthesia” on a day case basis.
-This surgery is undertaken on a frequent basis by Mr Leatherbarrow.
 The lack of patient photographs for this procedure reflects the fact that patients undergoing this surgery do not want their photographs to be viewed by others and their wishes are entirely respected.

 Fat pearl grafting

 In order to minimize the risk of bruising it is advisable to discontinue the use of Aspirin, Anadin or any anti-inflammatory medicines e.g. Indomethacin, Ibuprofen, Diclofenac, Voltarol, for 2 weeks before treatment provided it is medically safe to do so (please discuss this with your GP or physician if in doubt about this).
 It is quite in order to take Paracetamol and Codeine before this treatment.

 You will visit the clinic to have a preoperative consultation with your surgeon.
 This usually lasts approximately 45 minutes.
 You will be asked to complete a healthcare questionnaire in advance, providing information about: